Dad's ULTIMATE Fastpass+ Cheatsheet

 - The Twilight Zone Tower of Terror

-Again, I'm not a fan of using your only Group A FastPass on Fantasmic!
-I do think a FastPass for Fantasmic! is a good idea, but not if I have to give up Toy Story Mania or Rock 'n' Roller Coaster.
+Again, I'm not a fan of using a FastPass on Fantasmic! since you'd have to give up some really great rides like Tower of Terror or Rock 'n' Roller Coaster.
 Plus you can always get one of the Fantasmic! dinner packages that comes with special seating.

 Animal Kingdom has some great headliner rides.
 Lines can get pretty long and FastPass+ can save a lot of standing in line.